Posture is the positions we adopt during everyday activities or rest such as standing, sitting, sleeping, and working or during sport.

-Physiotherapists tend to be very good at observing and analysing posture and how faults could be contributing to your pain or injury.
-We will probably be observing how you sit in the waiting room or walk into the treatment rooms!
+Physiotherapists are very good at observing and analysing posture and how faults could be contributing to your pain or injury.
+We will be observing how you sit in the waiting room or walk into the treatment rooms.

 We will offer advice regarding correct sitting and standing positioning or moving and handling techniques.
 You may require advice on the set up of your computer and work station or on everyday activities such as gardening or driving or playing your sport.